-Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Guernsey County according to age group.
+Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Harrison County according to age group.
 Because the rates of disability are assumed to be constant over the future time horizon, projected changes in the number of people with disabilities reflect changes in population composition.

-With regard to the older female population, 443 were severely disabled in 2000, compared to a projected 580 in 2020.
+With regard to the older female population, 225 were severely disabled in 2000, compared to a projected 263 in 2020.
 Changes in the number of disabled older adults are expected only in age groups where population changes are expected.
-Figure 7 shows that between 2000 and 2020, an increase in numbers of severely disabled women age 60+ is expected among all age groups in Guernsey County, as these populations are expected to increase.
+Figure 7 shows that between 2000 and 2020, an increase in numbers of severely disabled women age 60+ is expected among the 60-69, 70-79 and 90+ age groups in Harrison County, as these populations are expected to increase.
+A decrease in numbers of severely disabled women is expected among the 80-89 age group, as this population is expected to decrease.

 Figure 7

 Projections of the Number of Women Age 60+

 with Severe Disability, by Age Group,

-Guernsey County, 2000-2020
+Harrison County, 2000-2020